State and Local Policy Database

 Buildings Summary List All

-Effective December 31, 2020, Florida law requires that residential and commercial buildings comply with the 7th Edition (2020) Florida Building Code, Energy Conservation.
-The consists of the foundation code 2018 International Energy Conservation Code (IECC) and amendments.
-Compliance with the code is mandatory for all new construction including alteration to existing buildings.
+Effective December 31, 2023, Florida law requires that residential and commercial buildings comply with the 8th Edition (2020) Florida Building Code, Energy Conservation.
+This consists of the foundation code 2021 International Energy Conservation Code (IECC) and amendments for low-rise residential buildings, and the 2019 ASHRAE 90.1 standard for all other buildings.

 Residential Codes List All